housecurve/housecurve.github.io/TUNING.md

 * [Car B](/curves/Car%20B.txt)
 * [Car C](/curves/Car%20C.txt)

 In the audiophile world, a “flat” response is often seen as the ultimate goal.
 However, for everyday listening, a flat response tends to sound overly “bright” and unpleasant.
-Try it for yourself: [Flat Reference Curve](/curves/flat.txt).
+Try it for yourself: [Flat Target Curve](/curves/flat.txt).

-Below are some resources for understanding what reference curves do and how to choose them:
+Below are some resources for understanding what house curves do and how to choose them:
 * [Advice on better house curve?](https://www.minidsp.com/forum/dirac-series-support/17523-advice-on-better-house-curve)
 * [House Curve: What it is, why you need it, how to do it](https://www.hometheatershack.com/forums/rew-forum/96-house-curve-what-why-you-need-how-do.html)
 * [Relevant loudspeaker tests, in studios, in Hi-Fi dealers' demo rooms, in the home etc](https://www.bksv.com/media/doc/17-197.pdf)